Engin-Boot/pong-stage-anudeepthika/Stage0/sequence-start.md

 Five second timer is displayed before the game starts.

+Ball moves in a random direction.

 Pong game module is created which performs lot of jobs.

 ## Movement Initiation

 -describe-how-modules-interact-to-make-the-ball-move

+Pong game module keeps track of many operations

+- It updates ball movement --> To get ball position call Get-Ball-Position.
+And to update velocity call Set-Ball-Velocity

+- checks for the collision of ball with paddles and boundaries

+- updates the ball movement if collision occurs.

+- Updates the score of player-one and player-two, if collision occurs with boundaries behind the paddle

+- Calls check-score module to check if it is the maximum score.
+  This updates game-state to MENU state if score is equal to maximum score.
+  And continues in IN-GAME state if score is not equal to maximum score.

+- If game-state returns MENU state then it goes back to the Game Menu

 ## One score

 -describe-how-the-modules-interact-to-record-scores
+Pong game module calls for the check-collision of ball with paddles And boundaries

+Update the score of the opposite player if there is collision with vertical boundary